adang1345/delvewheel/README.md

   - `--namespace-pkg package1` declares `package1` as a namespace package.
   - On Windows, `--namespace-pkg package1.package2;package3` declares `package1`, `package1\package2`, and `package3` as namespace packages.
 - `--include-symbols`: include `.pdb` symbol files with the vendored DLLs.
 To be included, a symbol file must be in the same directory as the DLL and have the same filename before the extension, e.g. `example.dll` and `example.pdb`.
+- `--include-imports`: include `.lib` import library files with the vendored DLLs.
+To be included, an import library file must be in the same directory as the DLL and have the same filename before the extension, e.g. `example.dll` and `example.lib`.

 ## Limitations